Japanese Banks Agree to Merge into World’s Largest

-Bank of Tokyo president Tasaku Takagaki said Mitsubishi, ``has a strong base that can fill out the places where we are lacking.″
+``In international markets, our competitors are no longer just Japanese banks,″ said Bank of Tokyo president Tasaku Takagaki. ``(Mitsubishi) has a strong base that can fill out the places where we are lacking.″

-``These are two of the best Japanese banks,″ said Salomon Brothers banking analyst Alicia Ogawa, noting that neither is burdened with bad-debt loads of the magnitude that Japan’s other big banks are facing.
+``These are two of the best Japanese banks,″ said Salomon Brothers banking analyst Alicia Ogawa.

-Tokyo Mitsubishi Bank would have deposits of $589 billion.
-Japan’s Sakura Bank, itself the product of a 1990 merger between Mitsui and Taiyo Kobe banks, is the current leader in deposits at $433 billion.
+Japan’s Sumitomo Bank is currently the leading Japanese bank in terms of assets, with 53.72 trillion yen ($601 billion).
+Japan’s Sakura Bank, itself the product of a 1990 merger between Mitsui and Taiyo Kobe banks, leads in deposits with 38.72 trillion ($433 billion).